hedigardi/receiptuary/README.md

 `NEXT_PUBLIC_RECEIPTUARY_DEPLOYMENT_BLOCK` limits issuer admin event scans to contract lifetime and reduces RPC rate-limit errors.
 `NEXT_PUBLIC_BASE_FALLBACK_RPC_URL` is used as automatic failover for issuer admin log reads if the primary Base RPC is rate-limited.
+If your local `.env.example` does not include these optional keys yet, add them manually to `.env`.

 4. Start app